rachelwe/webtopie-build-process/README.md

 If this build prosess is only used for one project, use the command line `npm install` in your directory, otherwise consider installing globally the scripts listed in `dev dependencies` inside the package.json (you don't need a heavy `node_modules` folder in every single project!).
 Unfortunately, babel doesn't work with global installations, so you will still have to install those 3 pachages locally 😞

+In order to use the PurgeCSS command, you must have installed it globally using `npm i -g purgecss`.
+If you want to install it locally, you can run `npm i -D purgecss` and launch the purgeCSS command using npx.

 ## Folder structure
 The task are written to work with this file structure :